namminammi/frequently-asked-front-end-interview-questions/README.md

 - Currying
 - IIFE
 - document.ready vs window.onload
-- New features in ES6
+- New features in ES8
 - document.ready() vs window.onload()
 - Definition of a variable in JS
 - Difference b/w JS and other languages
+- Recursion vs. Iteration

 Web performance:
 - Measures to make website to load faster
+- Big-O notation

 Some questions to ask to the interviewer:
 - Workflow within company(agile/scrum/contact person)
 - How long does it take to set up the system
 - What a newcomer is expected to achieve within 3 mo
-- the best thing about working in your company
+- Some of latest features/products that the company implemented

 Languages/library/framework:
 - ReactJS
+- Vue
 - jQuery
 - Bootstrap
 - AngularJS